 Award of Merit

-Midwifery student Sabrina Connor wins Award of Merit for paper presented at Ryerson Arteries conference. http://arteries.wordpress.com/abstracts-2
+Midwifery student Sabrina Connor wins Award of Merit for paper "Mothering and Congenital Abnormalities in a Conflicted Social Context" presented at Ryerson Arteries conference. http://arteries.wordpress.com/abstracts-2